simd-lite/simd-json/README.md

 There are a few reasons for this:

 * SIMD intrinsics are inherently unsafe.
-These uses of unsafe are inescapable in a library such as `simd-jons`.
+These uses of unsafe are inescapable in a library such as `simd-json`.
 * We work around some performance bottlenecks imposed by safe rust.
 These are avoidable, but at a cost to performance.
 This is a more considered path in `simd-json`.